slab/quill/docs/formats.md

 Quill supports a number of formats, both in UI controls and API calls.

+By default all formats are enabled and allowed to exist within a Quill editor and can be configured with the [formats](/docs/configuration/#formats) option.
+This is separate from adding a control in the [Toolbar](/docs/modules/toolbar/).
+For example, you can configure Quill to allow bolded content to be pasted into an editor that has no bold button in the toolbar.

 {% include standalone/full.html %}

 <a class="standalone-link" href="/standalone/full">Standalone</a>

-By default all formats are enabled and allowed to exist within a Quill editor and can be configured with the [formats](/docs/configuration/#formats) option.
-This is separate from adding a control in the [toolbar](/docs/modules/toolbar/).
-For example, you can configure quill to allow bolded content to be pasted into an editor that has no bold button in the toolbar.

 #### Inline